great-expectations/great_expectations/docs/getting_started/pick_your_deployment_pattern.rst

 The next step is to pick your deployment pattern.
 DataContexts make this modular, so that you can add or swap out one component at a time.
 Most of these changes are quick, incremental steps---so you can upgrade from a basic demo deployment to a full production deployment at your own pace and be confident that your DataContext will continue to work at every step along the way.

-This last section of the `Getting started`_ tutorial is designed to present you with clear options.
-For specific implementation steps, please check out the linked `How-to guides`_.
+This last section of the :ref:`getting_started` tutorial is designed to present you with clear options.
+For specific implementation steps, please check out the linked :ref:`how_to_guides`.

 Components
 --------------------------------------------------